eventnetusa/eventnet/src/_vip/mall-kiosk.md

       image_2_path:
     video_block:
       video_id:
+  - text_block_markdown: |-
+      * Half branded kiosk
+      * One monitor
+      * Locking storage cabinet
-  - text_block_markdown: 'Half kiosk package includes half branded kiosk with 1 monitors, and locking storage cabinet..
-EventNetUSA will secure malls in your targeted zip codes.
-Half kiosk can be placed against a wall to be used for lead generation.'
+      * EventNetUSA will secure malls in your targeted zip codes.
+      * Half kiosk can be placed against a wall to be used for lead generation.
     single_image_block:
       single_image_path:
     double_image_block: